sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/1 - Cleanup.md

 Toriel caught the child's confused movements, and glanced toward them.
 "My child?
 Is what he is saying true?
 Has the mountain truly been given a new name?"

 Frisk shook their head.
-"I just climbed Mount Ebott.
+"I climbed Mount Ebott to get here.
 It's definitely still named that, but... it's also a mountain in California, in the United States..."

 Something very strange was going on.
 Hat Kid seemed to be the first to put the clues together.
 "So, hang on.
 Sometime between you falling down here and this guy-"

-"Theo," Theo added.
+"Theo," Theo chimed in.

 "Theo," Hat Kid repeated, "appearing, the mountain above us turned from one into another?
 Just how long have you been down here, Frisk?"